Skip to main content

 7. Serenata de Bacalao

-Serenata de bacalao is a favorite dish of Puerto Ricans, as a refreshing salad enjoyed year-round.
-The twist to this particular salad is that it’s made with salted cod, usually complemented by potatoes, capers and eggs.
-It’s perfect for lunch on a hot day while you’re out and about on one of your shore excursions.
+Puerto Ricans absolutely love serenata de bacalao, and it’s no wonder why; the twist to this refreshing, year-round salad is that it’s made with salted cod, and usually complemented by potatoes, capers and eggs.
+It’s the perfect choice for a light yet satisfying lunch, especially on a day of fun-filled shore excursions.

 8. Chillo Frito